markentier/markentier.tech/site/content/posts/2021/02/github-with-multiple-profiles-gpg-ssh-keys/index.md

 The URL should provide you a quick hint if the correct profile is used.

-Alternatively you can also run this:
+Alternatively you can also run:

 ```sh
 git config --show-origin --get user.email